Nashville Workplace Sexual Harassment Lawyer

 When any of these actions create a hostile work environment, it’s likely that the behavior is considered sexual harassment.
 In order for a hostile environment to be present, a reasonable person must also consider the environment hostile.
 For example, if a man complimented a woman’s new haircut, that likely is not sexual harassment because a reasonable person would not consider that the action, taken alone, as a hostile act.

 Because sexual harassment is not always overt, it can be difficult for workers to know if their experience meets the legal standard for sexual harassment in Tennessee.
-The trusted Nashville attorneys at the Employment and Consumer Law Group can meet with you in a free and confidential consultation.
-We will listen to your story and explain your legal rights and options.
+The trusted Nashville attorneys at the Employment and Commerce Law Group can meet with you in a free and confidential consultation.
+Our Nashville Workplace Sexual Harassment Lawyer will listen to your story and explain your legal rights and options.

 Steps to Take After Being Sexually Harassed at Work